ellisztamas/faps/docs/tutorials/02_genotype_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Genotype data are stored in a class of objects called a
 ``genotypeArray``.
-We'll illustrate how these work with simulated data,
+We’ll illustrate how these work with simulated data,
 since not all information is available for real-world data sets.
 We
 first generate a vector of population allele frequencies for 10 unlinked
 SNP markers, and use these to create a population of five adult